TV presenting for beginners

 How will I be taught, and will there be any work outside the class?

 Your tutor will teach though a variety of techniques during this online course.
 Practical sets of exercises will be recorded on camera and played back with individual feedback.
+You will be given unedited files of your work, for review, at the end of the course.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.